 Use the registry as evidentiary record — alongside, not instead of, formal IP filings, GitHub commits, whitepaper publication, and any other public record you maintain.
 The blockchain timestamp adds immutability + public verifiability to your existing paper trail.
 It does not replace the legal pathway.

 registry_type, name, acronym, project, statement, evidence_links.CapsuleType::TEMPLATE_FIELDS_OPEN (0x05) — an existing, audited capsule type in include/sost/capsule.h.
 No new capsule type needed for the first iteration.
 A future protocol-level PROTOCOL_CLAIM_V1 template id is documented below as a proposed extension.This is the schema of an example registry capsule documenting that SOST Protocol publicly records "PoPC" as the protocol term used for its custody-verification mechanism.
-Marked as example schema — not yet broadcast on-chain.
-A symbolic transaction from the SOST constitutional address may be published later after UI review.
+Marked as example schema.
+The PoPC term is now anchored on-chain at block #15,439 — see the resolved record in the Registered capsules list below.

 {